donalngo/MobileNetSSD/README.md

 The team faced numerous challenges and went through multiple iterations in not just the model creation process but also the data collection and pre-processing.
 The team managed to obtain a validation loss of 0.43871.

-This is a TensorFlow Keras implementation of the  model architecture discussed above.
+This is a TensorFlow Keras implementation of the  model architecture discussed above which were greatly helped by some other  existing implementations of SSD - [ssd_keras](https://github.com/pierluigiferrari/ssd_keras), [MobileNetSSD_keras](https://github.com/ManishSoni1908/Mobilenet-ssd-keras) and [MobileNetSSD-Caffe](https://github.com/chuanqi305/MobileNet-SSD)